What First Home Buyers Need to Know About Buying a New Build in New Zealand

 Low Deposit Lending and First Home Loan

 One reason new builds are so attractive is that they can open up lower-deposit pathways.
-Kāinga Ora’s First Home Loan can allow eligible buyers to purchase with a 5% deposit, and new builds can also sit differently under wider LVR settings than existing homes.
+Kāinga Ora’s First Home Loan may allow eligible buyers to purchase with a 5% deposit through selected lenders, and some new-build or construction lending may be treated differently under RBNZ LVR settings.
+Neither pathway guarantees approval.

 But this is not a free pass.
 The lender still needs to be comfortable with your income, spending, debts, credit history, and the property itself.
 Low-deposit lending can also come with tighter servicing scrutiny and potentially higher costs depending on the loan structure.